Census in Nepal: 1991

 This was the ninth census conducted in Nepal.
+This was the first census to formally collect and publish data on caste and ethnicity.

 2001

 This was the tenth census conducted in Nepal.
+Census enumeration was affected in different parts of the country due to then-ongoing Maoist insurgency.

 2011

 This was the eleventh census conducted in Nepal.
+It marked the 100 years of census taking in Nepal.

 2021

-This is the twelfth census being conducted in Nepal.
+This is the twelfth census conducted in Nepal.
+It is the first census conducted under the new federal structure of 7 provinces, 77 districts and 753 local bodies.

 Results

-The population of Nepal as per the census is given in the table below.
+The population of Nepal as per the censuses is given in the table below.